leohilbert/protobuf-java-leo/README.md

 ------------------------------------------
 These are the changes compared to Google's implementation:
 * All fields now have setters so you can modify them without building a whole new Message-Object
-    * This also should make builders optional, since you can directly set the fields on the Message itself.
+    * This also makes builders optional, since you can directly set the fields on the Message itself.
 * Each Message-Class references to a "{MESSAGE_NAME}Custom"-class.
     * You can use it to implement your own functionality without needing to wrap each Message-object.
     * The Custom-class will not be generated, so your project will only compile